Loderian/Activities/README.txt

 Activities has name, start/end dates and two description of different sizes.
 They can also be assigned a location, they are created separately for easy reuse.
+If you have plans for the activity, they can be created separately and be reused on unlimited activities.
+The plans can be viewed on the activity report page.
 In addition each activity can have a responsible user who can be granted access to view and/or edit their assigned activities.
 Activities can be archived to get a 'history' and reduce the amount of activities on the 'main' list.